Blac Chyna Promoting Skin Lightening Cream She Doesn’t Even Use, ‘TMZ’ Reports

 She also went on to claim that her “skincare” products are all organic and do not contain ingredients like parabens or mercury.

-Despite her claims, several Nigerians and Nigerian Americans continued to decry the fact that Blac Chyna’s lightening cream pop-up shop was being held in Nigeria.
+Despite her claims, several Nigerians and Nigerian-Americans continued to decry the fact that Blac Chyna’s lightening cream pop-up shop was being held in Nigeria.

-“Anybody who attends this rubbish might as well commit suicide,” wrote Nigerian singer, Burna Boy, as reported by Okay Africa.
+“Anybody who attends this rubbish might as well commit suicide,” wrote Nigerian singer Burna Boy, as reported by Okay Africa.
 “Blacc Chyna please don’t come to my Home and sell your Poison.
 Because the thunder that will fire you is wearing that big Balenciaga trainers.
 Ladies, your black is beautiful!”

-Nigerian American beauty influencer, Jackie Aina also slammed Dencia and Blac Chyna’s collab.
+Nigerian-American beauty influencer Jackie Aina also slammed Dencia and Blac Chyna’s collab.
 In one tweet, she also dropped a gossipy tidbit about Whitenicious’ founder.

 “The girl who started this brand is now off calling me a horse face,” Aina tweeted.
 “I wasn’t a horse face back in the day when she was in my inbox practically begging me to do her makeup for free.
-Interesting.
+Interesting.”

 TMZ’s source added that Blac Chyna uses some of Whitenicious’ products for reducing her hyperpigmentation.
 She just doesn’t use the lightening cream that she’s promoting.